wecreateio-public/react-test-scaffold/README.md

 ## Optional Tasks in case you want to prove some experience in other (but related) fields

-- Utilize the Next.js 13 `api` or Next.js 14 server actions, where feasible
 - Write a test (`jest` is set up)
 - Build a Docker container
 - Create a GitHub Action that will run some steps (e.g. runs tests or builds a container)